flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/managing-notification-templates.md

 To configure a document template, first, you need to select some information stored in the **Body**:

 1. **Type** - could be either MAIL or SMS notifications
-2. [**Forward on Kafka**](forwarding-notifications-to-an-external-system.md) - if this box is checked, the notification is not being sent directly by the plugin to the destination, but forwarded to another adapter
+2. [**Forward on Kafka**](forwarding-notifications-to-an-external-system.md) - if this box is checked, the notification is not being sent directly by the plugin to the destination, but forwarded to another adapter (this is mandatory for SMS notifications templates)
 3. **Language** - choose the language for your notification template
 4. **Subject** - enter a subject